mmwillet/TTS.cpp/py-gguf/README.md

 ### Overview

-This directory contains a simple torch to gguf format conversion script for the [Parler TTS Mini Model](https://huggingface.co/ylacombe/parler_tts_mini_v0.1).
+This directory contains a simple torch to gguf format conversion script for the [Parler TTS Mini Model](https://huggingface.co/parler-tts/parler-tts-mini-v1) or the [Parler TTS Large Model](https://huggingface.co/parler-tts/parler-tts-large-v1).

-Please note that the model encoding pattern used here is extremely naive and subject to further development (especially in order to align its pattern with gguf patterns in llama.cpp ad whisper.cpp). **WARNING!
-The current format will not be forward compatible with future versions of TTS.cpp**
+Please note that the model encoding pattern used here is extremely naive and subject to further development (especially in order to align its pattern with gguf patterns in llama.cpp ad whisper.cpp).

 ### Requirements